MOxUnit/MOcov/README.md

         ```

-### Generating coverage reports
+### Determining coverage

+Coverage can be determined for evaluating a single expression or evaluation of a single function handle; for typical use cases this invokes running a test suite.

-There are two methods to generate coverage while evaluating a particular expression:
+There are two methods to generate coverage while evaluating such an expression or function handle:

-1) the 'file' method takes a directory with files for which coverage is to be determined, rewrites all files in that directory so that coverage of each line is recorded, stores them in a temporary directory, and adds the temporary directory to the path.
-(After coverage reportes have been generated, the temporary files are deleted and the path is restored).
+1) the 'file' method (default):

+    - Coverage information is stored internally by the function `mocov_line_covered`, which keeps this information through the use of persistent variables.
+Initially the coverage information is reset to being empty.
+    - This method considers all files in a directory (and its subdirectories).
+    - A temporary directory is created where modified versions of each file is stored.
+    - Prior to evaluting the expression or function handle, for each file, MOcov determines which of its lines can be executed.
+Each line that can be executed is prefixed by a call to `mocov_line_covered`, which cause it to update internal state to record the filename and line number that was executed, and the result stored in the temporary directory.
+    - The search path is updated to include the new temporary directory.

+    After evaluating the expression or function handle, the temporary directory is deleted and the search path restored.
+Line coverage information is then extracted from the internal state of `mocov_line_covered`.

     This method runs on both GNU Octave and Matlab, but is typically slow.

 2) the 'profile' method uses the Matlab profiler.
 This method runs on Matlab only, but is generally faster.